 In the event that your child is at high-risk for COVID-19 complications due to an underlying medical condition or a compromised immune system, it’s likely for the best that he or she stay in one home to minimize the risk of exposure to the virus.
 You may be able to come to an informal agreement with your child’s other parent to institute virtual instead of in-person visitations or other measures that will limit your child’s time outside of the house.
 With today’s technology, it’s certainly possible to encourage and foster a continued and meaningful relationship between your child and his or her other parent without in-person visits.

 At Blood Law, we are committed to helping parents and families navigate this unique and challenging time.
 If you have any questions or issues related to child custody or other matters related to family law in the time of COVID-19, do not hesitate to call our office today.
-To schedule a case evaluation with a family law attorney in Charlotte, call our office today at (704) 286-0570 or contact us online.
+To schedule a case evaluation with an attorney in Charlotte, call our office today at (704) 286-0570 or contact us online.